CNN boss Chris Licht out days after devastating expose

 CNN CEO Chris Licht out days after devastating expose

-Embattled CNN boss out after 16 months at network
+Embattled CNN boss out after chaotic 16-month reign at network

-CNN CEO Chris Licht has been oustered from the network after just 16 months in the job, according to reports.
+CNN CEO Chris Licht has been oustered from the network after just 16 months in the job.

-The reported axing comes just days after a devastating expose in The Atlantic revealed he had lost the confidence of the newsroom.
+The axing comes just days after a devastating expose in The Atlantic revealed he had lost the confidence of the newsroom.

-The news was first reported by Puck news, and quickly matched by CNN’s own media reporter Oliver Darcy, who had written a series of scathing newsletters about his former boss.
+The news was first reported by Puck News, and quickly matched by CNN’s own media reporter Oliver Darcy, who had written a series of scathing newsletters about his former boss.

 Mr Licht’s firing comes amid unprecedented turmoil at the cable news juggernaut, which has seen ratings and profits plummet, and top stars such as Don Lemon fired.